hipsheep/volley-wrapper/README.md

 ```

 ## Sending requests
-Once Volley Wrapper has being initilised and you have created your requests you can start sending them to the server.
+Once Volley Wrapper has being initilized and you have created your requests you can start sending them to the server.
 To do so, you can use one of the methods shown below.

 * If you want to send an asynchronous request and receive the response on a callback, use the following method: